 Describing her reaction to his performance, Lori Lieberman said in an interview, "I didn't know who he was, but from the moment he walked on stage, I was spellbound.
 I felt as if he knew me, and his songs were about my life.
 I felt like he sang into my soul."

-Because Don was a performer of the opposite sex and Lori was having an intense reaction to his performance, some assume that there is a romantic connection there as well, which I will talk more about later.
+Because Don was a performer of the opposite sex and Lori was having an intense reaction to his performance, some assume that there is a romantic connection there as well, but it isn't known for sure.

-Lori Lieberman was denied a writing credit for her writing work when she released the song on her own album in 1972 and shortly after when the song was recorded and released by Roberta Flack in 1973.
+Lori Lieberman was straight up denied writing credit and royalties for her writing work when she released the song on her own album in 1972 and shortly after when the song was recorded and released by Roberta Flack in 1973.

 In a 90s interview with The New York Times, Lieberman stated, "Gimbel and Fox had been very, very controlling.
 I felt like I was pushed on stage, and I was singing other people's material, although that material was based on my private diaries.
 I felt victimized for most of my early career."